-You might not be able to be found completely not guilty, but certainly prosecutors look at weaknesses in their case and they're supposed to do that in deciding what type of
+You might not be able to be found entirely not guilty, but certainly, prosecutors look at weaknesses in their case, and they're supposed to do that in deciding what type of

-So, probably your best bet to put you in the best position, is to hire a great criminal defense attorney.
+So, hiring a great criminal defense attorney is your best bet to put you in the best position.

-I've seen the evolution of human trafficking — where it started and where it has gone to — and you need somebody on your side who is going to fight for you and pull out all the stops so you end up with the best resolution for your case.
+I've seen the evolution of human trafficking — where it started and where it has gone to — and you need somebody on your side who will fight for you and pull out all the stops so you end up with the best resolution for your case.

 You've come to the right place.
 Take the first step and pick up the phone.
 Ask for a meeting with Ronald Hedding.
 I stand at the ready to help you.

-Hedding Law Firm are highly experienced criminal defense attorneys located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
+Hedding Law Firm is a highly experienced criminal defense attorney located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.